 We had amazing meals on the Gili Islands!
 These are our picks for…

-Best Gili Trawangan Restaurants for Vegans and Vegetarians
+Best Gili Trawangan Vegan and Vegan-Friendly Restaurants

 Of the three Gili Islands, the restaurants in Gili Trawangan offer the most choice and the best quality of food.
 Gili Trawangan is a foodie destination, with both Indonesian and Western restaurants pulling out all the stops.